Skip to content

 8. Exception Capture

-In go-zero, we can use goctl to quickly sound a gRPC service or create an example of a gRPC service using the goctl 0 code.
+In go-zero, we can use goctl to quickly scaffold a gRPC service or create a gRPC service example using goctl’s zero-code-generation feature.

-:::tip Tips Quickly generate and start a goctl service example for a gRPC service that can be referenced Quick Start Microservice Book :::
+:::tip Tips Quickly generate and start a goctl gRPC service example — see Quick Start Microservice. :::

 We’re here to create a full gRPC service with a proto.